Atomme1/ProjetJS/README.md

 # ProjetJS

+Authors :
-Tristan CHEVET
+  - Tristan CHEVET
-Emilie ROUX
+  - Emilie ROUX
-Norbet ASTIER
+  - Norbet ASTIER
-Massimo BACCI
+  - Massimo BACCI

-Dans ce TP nous allons :

-  - Créer un dataloader qui lit un csv et créé un dataset
+Description

+In this project :
+  - Reading a csv file and putting it in a dataset
-  - Shuffle le dataset
+  - Shuffling of the dataset
-  - Passer un chi² sur le dataset
+  - Chi² test on the dataset
-  - Faire une analyse en composantes principales sur ce dataset
+  - Principal Component Analysis of the dataset
-  - Sortir un trendset et un testset
+  - Creation of a trendset and testset

+Installation

+In order to run the project, you need to install Node JS.

+You then ned to install all of the necessaries libraries.